xdvproject/ripple-lib/docs/index.md

 The types of objects that may be returned include:
 * Offer objects for orders that are currently live, unfunded, or expired but not yet removed.
-* RippleState objects for trust lines where this account's side is not in the default state.
+* DivvyState objects for trust lines where this account's side is not in the default state.
 * A SignerList object if the account has multi-signing enabled.
 * Escrow objects for held payments that have not yet been executed or canceled.
 * PayChannel objects for open payment channels.